Weber–Fechner law: Vision

 The eye senses brightness approximately logarithmically over a moderate range and stellar magnitude is measured on a logarithmic scale.

 This magnitude scale was invented by the ancient Greek astronomer Hipparchus in about 150 B.C.
 He ranked the stars he could see in terms of their brightness, with 1 representing the brightest down to 6 representing the faintest, though now the scale has been extended beyond these limits; an increase in 5 magnitudes corresponds to a decrease in brightness by a factor of 100.

 Modern researchers have attempted to incorporate such perceptual effects into mathematical models of vision.

 Limitations of Weber's law in visual regularity perception

 Perception of Glass patterns and mirror symmetries in the presence of noise follows Weber's law in the middle range of regularity-to-noise ratios (S), but in both outer ranges, sensitivity to variations is disproportionally lower.
 As Maloney, Mitchison, & Barlow (1987) showed for Glass patterns, and as van der Helm (2010) showed for mirror symmetries, perception of these visual regularities in the whole range of regularity-to-noise ratios follows the law p = g/(2+1/S) with parameter g to be estimated using experimental data.

+Limitation of Weber's law at low light levels

+For vision, Weber's law implies constancy of luminance contrast.
+Suppose a target object is set against a background luminance $B$.
+In order to be just visible, the target must be brighter or fainter than the background by some small amount $\Delta B$.
+The Weber contrast is defined as $C=\Delta B / B$, and Weber's law says that $C$ should be constant for all $B$.

+Human vision follows Weber's law closely at normal daylight levels (i.e. in the photopic range) but begins to break down at twilight levels (the mesopic range) and is completely inapplicable at low light levels (scotopic vision).
+This can be seen in data collected by Blackwell and plotted by Crumey, showing threshold increment log$\Delta B$ versus background luminance log$B$ for various targets sizes.
+At daylight levels, the curves are approximately straight with slope 1, i.e. log$\Delta B$ = log$B + const.$, implying $C=\Delta B / B$ is constant.
+At the very darkest background levels ($B$ ≲ 10− 5 cd m−2, approximately 25 mag arcsec−2) the curves are flat - this is where the only visual perception is the observer's own neural noise ('dark light').
+In the intermediate range, a portion can be approximated by the De Vries - Rose law, related to Ricco's law.